rynedee/MLtest/README.md

 # MLtest
 Project

+27.4.19 -- I've updated the Hangman.py to include a cheat code.
+Now when you type in a special character the game will give you a list of words that match what has already been guessed (or entire possible solutions list if done at the beginning of the game).

+My difficulty with this aspect of the project was two-fold.
+First, I had a difficult time figuring out the logic of what I needed to do as I kept getting myself into strange boundry-case issues (basically I was makiing it WAAAY more difficult than it needed to be).
+My second issue was getting my code deployed.
+I had it working with no issues in my test environment, taking care to mirror the same terms I used in hangman.py but it alternated between buggy (only gave one possible solution, the secret word) or was broken (function at line x doesn't want to work for some esoteric reason).
+It took nearly as long to get it implemented within hangman.py as it took to figure out the code.

+---
+HTML
+---

+Added a word limit to the sec3 RSS feed.
+I've discovered that section gets pretty close to overflowing based on the story CNN is running at the time.
+I'm also going to add some links on the navbar to my GitHub and repl.it pages.
+These should be floated to the right of the menu bar.

+---
+Python
+---

+As stated above, the major update was the addition of a cheat code within Hangman.py.
+I'm thinking of adding a qualifer to the cheat in an effort to limit the amount of possible words that are shown (one cheat code response returned a list of over 10k words).
+It will take some time to discover the point that list becomes managable but right now it appears that 3 letters are enough to substantially pare down the possible words list.

+---
+---

 18.4.19 -- The website should be in a working stage at this point.
 I've struggled with creating a RESTful API to serve my RSS needs for the past five days, that is a nut I've been unable to crack.
 I was able to serve up some RSS items by utilzing a script from bloople.net.
 That particular issue will have to wait until I expand my knowledgebase a bit wider.

 ---